RayBB/openlibrary-docs/Getting-Involved/Orphaned-Editions-Planning.md

 **Theory:** these were the early imports and user edits before OL automatically created works.
 Suspect creation dates to be clustered around 2009.
 Need to confirm this by collected created_date statistics.

-Sources: from Amazon records?, from IA MARC records?
+Sources: from Amazon records? (especially from 2008), from IA MARC records?
   * Count and graph sources
   * Count and graph created_dates